Traverse City Wineries, Wine Tasting, Tours, and Reviews

 Discover Traverse City Wineries

 Traverse City, Leelanau Peninsula, the Old Mission Peninsula, and the Grand Traverse Bay region is home to over 40 vineyards and wineries.
-The combination of soil, climate, and geography creates the perfect environment suited for growing grapes and making wine.
+The combination of soil, water, climate, and geography creates the perfect environment suited for growing grapes and making wine.

 Be sure to take advantage of tasting along the way as you explore the Old Mission Wineries as well as the numerous Leelanau wineries.
 Sample a glass of wine, while you stroll through vineyards, explore wine caves and cellars.
 Wine flights are great to share as you discover award-winning wines from Northern Michigan.

 Don't forget to schedule enough time!
-It’s easy to spend an entire weekend or more taking in everything the Grand Traverse wine region has to offer.
+It’s easy to spend an entire weekend or more taking in everything that the Grand Traverse wine region has to offer.

 World Class Views, World Class Wines

 The Traverse City region offers breathtaking views, with the colored waters of the Grand Traverse Bay, to the rolling vineyards, the Traverse Wine Coast is amazing.
 Bring your camera and take plenty of photos!
 Lake Michigan is nearby and you might consider a side trip to the Sleeping Bear Dunes or maybe a hike at Alligator Hill.
 There are a few wineries nearby.

 Wine from Northern Michigan rivals other famous areas like Napa and Sonoma.
 Traverse City wineries have won accolades by critics as well as in judged competition.
 Our amazing wines are world class!
 Which will your favorite be?
 Pinot Noir, Sauvignon Blanc, Riesling, Pinot Gris, Cabernet Franc, maybe a Cherry wine?